-Most importantly, the Armor also includes Bitdefender Total Security software for an unlimited number of personal devices, available for PCs, Macs, and iOS and Android mobile devices.
-As a result, users will also have protection when traveling outside of their home.
+Most importantly, the Armor also includes Bitdefender Total Security software for unlimited personal devices, available for PCs, Macs, and iOS and Android mobile devices.
+As a result, users will also have protection when traveling outside of their homes.

 Netgear says the Orbi RBR50, the high-end router within the Orbi ecosystem, will get Armor via a firmware update in the second quarter of 2019.
 After that, customers can use the NETGEAR Orbi app to activate the service.
 Other variants of the Orbi router will get their firmware update at a later time.